Find out more

 We want to secure the rights of people living in poverty to food and income security and decent work.

-Extreme economic inequality within countries is increasing around the world.
-It destabilises economies, damages societies and traps people in poverty.
+Extreme economic inequality is increasing around the world; destabilising economies, damaging societies and trapping people in poverty.

 Women and girls form the majority of those living in poverty.
 Achieving gender justice is a matter of basic rights and also a key means of addressing poverty.